microsoft/azure-oracle/Peoplesoft/README.md

 The modules consist of:

 1. Compute
-2. Bastion
-3. Elastic
-4. Load Balancer
+1. Load Balancer
-5. Network
+1. Network
+1. Storage

 # Azure Architecture
-The modules will deploy a single Azure VNET with X subnets.
+The modules will deploy a single Azure VNET with at least 5 subnets.
 Each subnet will have a related NSG to control traffic between different application layers.

 # Information about Modules

 ## Compute
-This template module is used by "create_app", "create_prosched", and "create_es".
-The instance count of each is set to 2.
-These VMs will all be deployed as part an Azure availabilty set, one AV-set per application type.
-Each VM will also be associated with a backend pool on the internal load balancer.

-## Bastion
-This template module is used by "create_bastion" and the instance count is set to 1.
-Variables for separate SSH keys for access are provided in the template.
-This VM will be deployed with individual public IP addresses and without begin part of an Azure availabilty set.

-## Webserver
-This template module is used by "create_web".
-It is very similar to the compute module with the addition of the associations to the backend pool of the load balancer.
-The instance count of each is set to 2.
-These VMs will all be deployed as part an Azure availabilty set, one AV-set per application type.
-Each VM will also be associated with a backend pool on the internal load balancer.

-## Tools Client
-This template module is used by "create_toolsclient".
-It is very similar to the bastion module and the instance count is set to 1.
-Variables for separate SSH keys for access are provided in the template.
-This VM will be deployed without begin part of an Azure availabilty set.
+This template module is used to create all VM resources.
+Some configuration is dependent on the true/false settings for AV Set, Public IP, Backend Pools and Data Disks.
+Machines deployed with AV sets need to have two VMs of the same type deployed.

 ## Storage
 The Storage module creates one randomly named locally redundant storage account.
 This storage account is used for the Azure diagnostics logs for all the VMs.